neverRare/butter/doc/language/type.md

 mut foo = 10;  -- foo is inferred as number foo <- false;  -- type error here, boolean value can't be assigned on it
 ```

----

-NOTE: should we explain the overview of type inference?

-TODO: explain polymorphism with type var